KensoDev/nirasa/README.md

 Once an app gets over a certain size and you have multiple platform and releases it gets harder and harder to spot problems.
 Nirasa comes to the rescue with a set of tools.

+Nirasa can work with any client->server.
+Whether it's a mobile native application or a Javascript SPA. the API is the same.

 ## What Nirasa includes

 Nirasa includes the concept of a session and request ID's (by default this will be different than your default request ids if you have one).